Internship-Process-Automation-with-AI/backend/AI_WORKFLOW_README.md

 💡 RECOMMENDATION: Apply this work experience as general training.
 The experience provides valuable transferable skills but does not meet the criteria for professional training in this degree program.
 ```

-### **Frontend Display**
-The frontend also shows the decision, justification, and recommendation (for rejected cases) in a user-friendly interface with:
-- Document information and degree program
-- Calculated credits and training type
-- Decision status with color coding (green for accepted, red for rejected)
-- Justification text
-- Recommendation section (only for rejected cases)

 ## Degree-Specific Evaluation

 ### **Degree Programs Data** (`degree_programs_data.py`)